yu-jian-hua/mvself/README.md

 # README

 This code requires R environment and the R package "bnlearn".
-The experiments code is provided in `main.py`, and run the experiments with:
+The algorithm code is provided in `mv-self.py`, and run the experiments with:
 '''
 python mv-self.py
 '''